FALL ADMISSIONS ONLY

 - Demonstrate the ability to be self-motivated and self-directed as well as being able to work collaboratively.

 The course of study is transdisciplinary.
 It is inquiry driven rather than driven exclusively by the purview of a single discipline.
-Students develop a solid grounding in research on transformative studies, the complexities of transdisciplinary research, and the knowledge base of their topic.
+Students develop a solid grounding in the complexities of transdisciplinary research, and creative inquiry.

 Research draws on a plurality of relevant disciplines as students select and focus on a topic they are passionate about.